Predicted impact of Brexit: Migration

 Official figures for June 2016–June 2017 showed that net non-British EU immigration to the UK slowed to about 100,000 immigrants per year (corresponding to the immigration level of 2014) while immigration from outside the EU rose.
 Taken together, the two inflows into the UK resulted in an only slightly reduced net immigration of 230,000 newcomers.
-The Head of the Office of National Statistics suggested that Brexit could be a factor for the slowdown in EU immigration, but cautioned there might be other reasons.
+The Head of the Office for National Statistics suggested that Brexit could be a factor for the slowdown in EU immigration, but cautioned there might be other reasons.
 The number of non-British EU nurses registering with the NHS fell from 1,304 in July 2016 to 46 in April 2017.

 Since the referendum, some British citizens have attempted to retain their EU citizenship by applying to other EU member states for citizenship, and petitioning the European Commission.

+Long-term net migration to the United Kingdom (the number of people immigrating minus the number emigrating) reached a record high of 764,000 in 2022, with immigration at 1.26 million and emigration at 493,000.
+Of the 1,218,000 immigrants who came to the UK in 2023, only 126,000 were citizens of EU member states.
+BBC reported that "In the 12 months to June 2023, net EU migration was -86,000, meaning more EU nationals left the UK than arrived".
+According to social scientist Nando Sigona, "[Europeans] are not coming any more in larger numbers.
+The economy still needs additional workers, so this is why [the government has] increased the number of these work permits for people from outside the European Union."
+EU citizens working in the health and social care sector have been replaced by migrants from non-EU countries such as India and Nigeria.
+After Brexit, the number of EU citizens who were refused entry to the UK increased fivefold.

 Sport

 Currently, EEA sportspersons face minimal bureaucracy when playing in the UK.
 After Brexit, any EU citizen wanting to do so could be required to hold a work permit.
 Such work permits can be tricky to obtain, especially for young or lower ranked players.
 Conversely, British nationals playing in EEA states may encounter similar obstacles where none exist today.

 It has been computed that with Brexit, people like N'Golo Kanté or Riyad Mahrez would not have qualified to work in England or Wales.
 The same occurs with those under 18, such as Cesc Fàbregas or Paul Pogba when they signed for their respective English clubs.